mighty070jail/30-Days-Of-Python/Week-2/Tasks.md

 # Week-2: Exploring Control Structures and Simple Functions

-This week, we’ll focus on basic control structures (`if` statements, loops) and simple functions to build foundational programming skills.
+This week, we’ll focus on Lists and Tuples to build foundational programming skills.

-- **Day 8**: Learn to check if a number is greater than a specific value using an `if` statement.
+## **Day-8: Introduction to Lists**
+  - **Tasks**:
+    - Using Lists and List Functions
+    - Print the length of the list flowers_list
+    - Use indexing to print first, second and last entry of the list
+    - Use slicing to print the first three entries and final two entries of the list
+    - Remove "globe thistle" from the list
+    - Append "snapdragon" to the list

+  - **Goal**:
+     - Summarize the key points of working with lists in Python.
+     - Highlight the main concepts like list creation, indexing, slicing, and modifying lists with `.append()` and `.remove()`.

 - **Day 9**: Practice looping by printing numbers from 1 to 5 using a `for` loop.
 - **Day 10**: Use a `while` loop to print a message multiple times, exploring how loops can repeat actions.
 - **Day 11**: Create a basic function (`say_hello()`) that prints a greeting when called, introducing the concept of functions.